PrajithVb/SpringMongoApplications/README.md

 Repository for Spring-Mongo Based APllications

-Simple Spring APllications with MongoDb\B as backend
+Simple Spring APllications with MongoDB as backend